ORDems/NLP_Services_V6-0/readme.txt

 Install and enable nlpservices module

 First install the nlpservices module.
-But don't enable it just yet.
 Use either FTP or the File Manager in CPanel to locate the nlp_county_names_oregon.txt file.
 Use this as a template to create the list of names of counties in the state with the list of state house districts in the county.
 Save the result in a file called nlp_county_names.txt.
 This file is needed to create the necessary fields for managing the user logins.

-Then enable the nlpservices module.
-Enabling the module will create the permissions and additional user fields need to manage logins for the users of nlpservices.

 Now install the support modules.